-The writer has combined the image of the sea with memories.
-When a person grows up, he wishes to return to being young.
-He remembers all the days of his innocent childhood in that home, and by home, we mean that closed place, considered to be the cradle of the first human being, in which he was born and spent his childhood, and where he was raised and grew up, so a strong and solid relationship exists with it (Bachelard 38).
+The writer links the image of the sea to his memories.
+When a person grows up, they wish to return to their youth.
+They remember all the innocent days of childhood spent in the family home, and by home, we mean the closed place that serves as the cradle for us all, the place in which we were born and spent our childhood, and where we were raised and grew up.
+By extension, people have a strong and solid relationship with this domestic environment (Bachelard 38).

-Home is a place for daydreams, beautiful memories, and everything related to the beautiful past that a person loves to remember.
-And when we leave it, we have memories of it.
-An image of the house appears in the following section:
+Home is a place for daydreams, fond memories, and joyful reminiscences.
+When we leave home, we can look back on our memories of it.
+An image of the house appears in the following section of the tale:

-And her beautiful village used to sleep and wake up under the shade of olive trees…Samra stood… in front of the little house…She knocked on its doors…She sat waiting…From afar, she saw the village empty of people…Its sons came out from among the hills, and went down to the seashore, and she felt something heavy hitting her head....
+And her beautiful village used to sleep and wake up under the shade of olive trees […] Samra stood […] in front of the little house […] She knocked on its doors […] She sat waiting […] From afar, she saw the village empty of people […] Its sons came out from among the hills, and went down to the seashore, and she felt something heavy hitting her head [...]
 She wondered: What happened?
-She did not wait in front of the house...
+She did not wait in front of the house [...]
 She jumped among the ears of wheat (Nahli 11).

-In the next passage, the writer uses the connotation of the place through the sea symbolism to show nostalgia for the homeland.
-It is inseparable from the writer who longs for the homeland from which he got far away, in exile and diaspora.
+In the next passage, the writer uses the notion of place to show nostalgia for his homeland, via the symbolism of the sea.
+It is inseparable from the writer who longs for the homeland from which they are far removed, in exile and in a diaspora.

-Toward the end of 1987, the first intifada (uprising) erupted, which indirectly increased the suffering of the Palestinian people, so it was not surprising that this was reflected through children's stories.
-The focus on the issue of the conflict with the Israeli has also emerged, directly and clearly, and in a context characterized by violence.
-Encouraged by the first intifada, writers continued to embody Palestinian suffering through children's stories.
-The image of the Palestinian cause emerged, and also the movement of struggle and fight against the enemies to liberate the Palestinian land, whether directly or through coding.
-Haifa and the Seagull (1991), written by Tawfiq Fayyad, who was born in 1939, in the village of Al-Muqeblah, in the Galilee, is considered among the first generation that witnessed and lived the Nakba in 1948.
-He ended up moving to Tunisia and settling there, to this day.
+Towards the end of 1987, the first intifada (uprising) erupted, which indirectly increased the suffering of the Palestinian people.
+As a consequence, it was not surprising that this was reflected in children’s stories.
+These stories also began to exhibit an explicit, clear focus on the issue of the conflict with Israel within a context characterized by violence.
+Encouraged by the first intifada, writers continued to embody Palestinian suffering in children’s stories.
+They portrayed the image of the Palestinian cause and the movement of struggling and fighting against the enemy to liberate Palestinian land, whether directly or through the use of metaphor.
+Haifa and the Seagull (1991), written by Tawfiq Fayyad (1939 – ), who was born in the village of Al-Muqeblah in the Galilee, is considered among the first generation to witness and live through the Nakba in 1948.
+He ended up moving to Tunisia and settling there, where he still lives to this day.
 The story is about a young girl named Haifa (after the coastal city of Haifa in Israel).
-She lived with her parents and grandfather in a tin house on the seashore in Beirut.
-One day, Haifa saw her grandfather holding the fishing nets and heading towards the boat.
-She wanted him to take her with him, as usual, but this time the grandfather did not agree, and told her that he was going to a faraway place.
-The girl was sad, because her grandfather would leave her, and return to his home in the city of Haifa.
+She lives with her parents and grandfather in a tin house on the seashore in Beirut.
+One day, Haifa sees her grandfather holding his fishing nets and heading towards the boat.
+She wants him to take her with him, as usual, but this time her grandfather refuses to do so, telling her that he is going to a faraway place.
+The girl is saddened by the thought that her grandfather is leaving her and returning to his home in the city of Haifa.

-The story begins with a description of the closed place, which is the house in which the girl Haifa lived.
-But she does not like her house in Beirut, because it is made of tin, making it hot in the summer, and allowing rain water to infiltrate it in the winter.
-This seems to be a reference to the conditions of the Palestinian refugees in Lebanon and the diaspora, and the restrictions imposed upon them in building, working, and freedom of movement, as shown in the following passage:
+The story begins with a description of the closed place, the house in which Haifa lived.
+However, she does not like her house in Beirut because it is made of tin, which leaves it hot in the summer and allows rain water to infiltrate it in the winter.
+This evokes the conditions of Palestinian refugees in Lebanon and the diaspora, along with the restrictions imposed upon them in terms of construction, employment, and freedom of movement.
+Haifa’s house is described as follows: